Features

 Traditional attribution models treat these as separate customer journeys, potentially undervaluing marketing touchpoints that influenced earlier stakeholders but didn't directly lead to the conversion.

-Organization Attribution
+Company Attribution

-When enabled, Organization Attribution:
+When enabled, Company Attribution:

 2. Combines their touchpoints into a unified customer journey